hasohax/vowel/README.md

 Vowel stands for a "Very Opinionated Writing Environment for Less".
-It is  primarily a command line based environment that a writer needs to have a fun filled writing experience -  Even on an old machine.
+It is  primarily a command line based environment that a writer needs to have a 'fun filled'  writing experience - even on an old machine.
 There is optional `GUI` with `Wayland Sway`.
 I find it better than `X org` based graphical interface that most Linux distros offer.
 The graphical interface is lot slower compared to newer machines and of course v/s command line interface.

- Some of the things that I have been doing on my Dell Inspiron 6000  with this environment are -
+ Some of the things that I have been doing in this environment, on my 'age-old' Dell Inspiron 6000 are :-

  - Fontconfig support with frame buffer terminal (fbterm)
  - Fuzzy search in bash and vim (fzf)